CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

   - users can click on text within a goal to create a new sub goal and stream the response
   - users can view their generated goals and any topics they have dived into
   - users can track goals and see their progress via a kanban board
+  - users can create daily todos and track their progress over the month
 - Backend

   - open ai completion streaming